headbase-app/headbase/README.md

 <div align="center">
 <p><b>⚠️ Under Active Development ⚠️</b></p>
-<p>This app is early in development and not yet ready for general use.<br>
+<p>This app is in active development and not yet ready for everyday use.<br>
-Dont trust this app with any important data and expect bugs, missing docs, incomplete features etc!</p>
+You're welcome to explore but proceed at your own risk and expect bugs, missing docs, incomplete features etc!</p>
 </div>

 ---